June Moon: Productions

-The original Broadway production opened at the Broadhurst Theatre on October 9, 1929 and ran for 273 performances.
+The original Broadway production opened at the Broadhurst Theatre on October 9, 1929, and ran for 273 performances.
 It was directed by Kaufman, and the cast included Norman Foster as Fred, Linda Watkins as Edna, Frank Otto as Paul, and Lee Patrick as Eileen.

-A preview production was presented at the Belasco Theatre in Washington, D.C. on September 23, 1929.
+A preview production was presented at the Belasco Theatre in Washington, D.C., on September 23, 1929.

 Revivals

-Milano Tilden and Carl Hunt directed a revival that opened at the Ambassador Theatre on May 15, 1933 and ran for 49 performances.
+Milano Tilden and Carl Hunt directed a revival that opened at the Ambassador Theatre on May 15, 1933, and ran for 49 performances.
 The cast included Thomas Gillen as Fred, Emily Lowry as Edna, Fred Irving Lewis as Paul, and Lee Patrick reprising the role of Eileen.

 Mark Nelson directed an off-Broadway revival that had a short run at the Ohio Theater in January 1997.
 Writing in the New York Times, Ben Brantley observed "There is indeed a discernible streak of anxiety in the comedy.
 It may have been written as fluff, but it's flavored with a subliminal sadness that belies its own happy ending."
 The production won the Lucille Lortel Award for Outstanding Revival and was nominated for the Drama Desk Award for Outstanding Revival of a Play.
 Actor Albert Macklin, who portrayed sardonic accompanyist Maxie, received a Best Actor Obie Award.
 On January 15, 1998, it reopened at the Variety Arts Theatre and ran for 101 performances.
 The cast included Geoffrey Nauffts as Fred, Robert Joy as Paul, and Cynthia Nixon as Eileen.
 Albert Macklin reprised his Obie-winning role as Maxie.
 Other notable actors in the cast included Billy Crudup, Hope Davis, Peter Frechette, K. Todd Freeman, Peter Gallagher, Justin Kirk, John Cameron Mitchell, Sarah Jessica Parker, Mary Beth Peil, and J. Smith-Cameron.

 A production was performed at UC San Diego from February 24 to March 3, 2012, directed by Jonathan Silverstein and featuring Jack Mikesell as Fred and Vi Flaten as Edna.

-Jessica Stone directed a Williamstown Theatre Festival production im July 2014.
+Jessica Stone directed a Williamstown Theatre Festival production in July 2014.

 Adaptations

 Film

-Vincent Lawrence, Joseph L. Mankiewicz, and Keene Thompson adapted the play for a 1931 movie directed by A. Edward Sutherland.
+Vincent Lawrence, Joseph L. Mankiewicz, and Keene Thompson adapted the play for a 1931 film directed by A. Edward Sutherland and produced by Paramount Pictures.
 The cast included Jack Oakie as Fred, Frances Dee as Edna, Ernest Wood as Paul, and June MacCloy as Eileen.

-Paramount Pictures produced a 1937 version titled Blonde Trouble.
+Paramount Pictures would later make another adaptation in 1937 under the name Blonde Trouble.